DataDog/documentation/content/en/data_security/_index.md

 Database query signatures
 : Database monitoring data consists of metrics and samples, along with their associated tags, collected by the Agent and used to track historical performance of normalized queries.
 The granularity of this data is defined by its normalized query signature and unique host identifier.
 All query parameters are obfuscated and discarded from collected samples before being sent to Datadog.

-Logs
-: Logs and their associated tags are collected [by the Agent or by integrations][21].
-Logs record computer events about an operating system, application, or user activities, forming an audit trail that can help detect security violations, performance problems, and flaws in applications.
-Log messages can contain almost any form of data.

 Process information
-: [Processes][22] consist of metrics and data from the `proc` filesystem, which acts as an interface to internal data structures in the kernel.
+: Processes consist of metrics and data from the `proc` filesystem, which acts as an interface to internal data structures in the kernel.
 Process data may contain the process command (including its path and arguments), the associated username, the ID of the process and its parent, the process state, and the working directory.
 Process data usually also has tag metadata associated with it.

 Events and comments
-: [Events][23] data is aggregated from multiple sources into a consolidated view, including triggered monitors, events submitted by integrations, events submitted by the application itself, and comments sent by users or through the API.
+: Events data is aggregated from multiple sources into a consolidated view, including triggered monitors, events submitted by integrations, events submitted by the application itself, and comments sent by users or through the API.
 Events and comments usually have associated tags metadata.

 Continuous Integration pipelines and tests
 : The names of branches, pipelines, tests, and test suites are all data sent to Datadog.